EleniPistiloglou/IL-Ingenierie_Logicielle/README.md

 MISTRY Namrata  3677141 namrata1998@live.fr
 YANG Chengyu 3703302 chengsdrowningfish@gmail.com

-for the Software Engineering lesson of the first semester of the master's program in Computer Science at Sorbonne University.
+for the Software Engineering course of the first semester of the master's program in Computer Science at Sorbonne University.

 It aims at designing a gamebook application according to the specifications established by the tutors.